TheRedBrain/custom_sheep_breeding/README.md

 # Custom Sheep Breeding

-This mod changes sheep to have a permanent color that is set during birth (or when installing this mod).
+This mod changes sheep to have a natural color that is set during birth (or when installing this mod).
 This color can not be changed.

-Sheep can still be colored using dye items, but after shearing the color is reset to the permanent color again.
+Sheep can still be colored using dye items, but after shearing the color is reset to the natural color again.

 Multiple things can be configured in the server config:
 - Enable/disable natural colors (if only the other changes are desired).